kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 - on PV add/delete

-  When PVs are created or deleted, available PVs to choose from for volume scheduling will change, we need to to invalidate CheckVolumeBinding predicate.
+  When PVs are created or deleted, available PVs to choose from for volume scheduling will change, we need to invalidate CheckVolumeBinding predicate.

 - on PV update